lawrennd/old_talks/_ai/ai-reclaiming-control.md

 Require Human in the loop

+\newslide

 The AI Fallacy

-System Zero (Machine Makes Decisions about us without understanding us)

 Reclaim Control of Agenda

+\newslide

 Accelerate Program: Empower to Have an Outcome

+\newslide

 Sarah Morgan: come to her on how humans work vs computers.

+\newslide

 Auto AI: Resolve Intellectual Debt

+\newslide

 Data Trusts: Raise a voice which represents our Agenda

+\newslide

 AI@Cam: Bring together University to develop technological and social solutions for addressing these problems.

-It’s said that Henry Ford’s customers wanted a “a faster horse”.
-If Henry Ford was selling us artificial intelligence today, what would the customer call for, “a smarter human”?
-That’s certainly the picture of machine intelligence we find in science fiction narratives, but the reality of what we’ve developed is much more mundane.

-Car engines produce prodigious power from petrol.
-Machine intelligences deliver decisions derived from data.
-In both cases the scale of consumption enables a speed of operation that is far beyond the capabilities of their natural counterparts.
-Unfettered energy consumption has consequences in the form of climate change.
-Does unbridled data consumption also have consequences for us?

-If we devolve decision making to machines, we depend on those machines to accommodate our needs.
-If we don’t understand how those machines operate, we lose control over our destiny.
-Our mistake has been to see machine intelligence as a reflection of our intelligence.
-We cannot understand the smarter human without understanding the human.
-To understand the machine, we need to better understand ourselves.

 Start with some of the explanation of the difference between artificial and human intelligence.
 (With Pepper and Nao at the front to illustrate anthropomorphism.)